Somatic Movement Education in Body-Mind Centering®

 One to one lessons in Body-Mind Centering® focus on the needs of the individual and offer a respectful safe environment in which to work deeply and intimately.

-Each lesson will last approximately 1 ½ hours giving time for discussion at the beginning of a lesson and time for rest and transition at the end of the lesson.
+Each lesson will last approximately 1 hour & 15 minutes (and 1.30 for an initial consultation) giving time for discussion at the beginning of a lesson and time for rest and transition at the end of the lesson.

 People typically take lessons if they are suffering from or in recovery from: